-Employees - £663k above budget
+Employees - £422k under budget

-• In February 2014, following the triennial actuarial review of the Council's pension scheme, Full Council approved a one-off payment of £745k (General Fund element) to reduce the deficit on the pension scheme.
-At the time of approval it was anticipated that this payment would be made in the financial year 2014/15.
-However, since approval the Council received notification that payment was required in March and therefore would come from the 2013/14 budget.
-This payment has been funded from the Pensions Reserve, and therefore has no impact on the overall outturn position.
+- In February 2014, following the triennial actuarial review of the Council's pension scheme, Full Council approved a one-off payment (General Fund element) to reduce the deficit on the pension scheme.
+At the time of budget approval it was anticipated that this payment would be made in the financial year 2014/15.
+However, after approval the Council received notification that payment was required in March and therefore would come from the 2013/14 budget.
+This caused an underspend of £745k - An overspend of £110k arose from the waste services reconfiguration project team salaries.
+These costs had been initially budgeted for with the Council's capital programme to be financed through the management of change reserve.
+The costs were still financed from the earmarked reserve and so had no impact on the Council's overall financial position.